f5devcentral/f5-agility-labs-cert/docs/class2/modules/module06.rst

 1. On **bigip01.f5demo.com** archive your configuration in case you need to revert.

-j.
+a.
 Go to **System > Archives** and create a new archive.

-k.
+b.
 You will be using your third interface (1.3) for Network Failover and ConfigSync.
 This requires certain ports to be open on the Self IP;
    TCP port 4353 for ConfigSync and TCP port 1026 for Network Failover and TCP port 6699 for the Master Control Program.